Heckart/SchedulerFairnessChecker/README.md

 # SchedulerFairnessChecker
-A tool to compare the fairness of process scheduling algorithms
+This was a small project from Missouri S&T's Operating Systems class in Spring '22.
+It simulates a few different process scheduling algorithms and compares their fairness values.